cfss-fa20/hw01/README.md

 ### Background

 My name is **Yucheng Lu**, and I am originally from Shanghai, China.
-I just finished my undergraduate degree in *Wake Forest University* with a major in Psychology.
-Here is a link to the funny WFU mascot.
+I just finished my undergraduate degree in *Wake Forest University* with a major in Psychology and a minor in Japanese.
+I thought the mascot of our school is funny, so here is a link to his picture.

 [Image of WFU Mascot](https://images.app.goo.gl/xLRC5L9ToWQDz3qt9)